 Cost of revenues consists of TAC which are paid to Google Network Members primarily for ads displayed on their properties and amounts paid to our distribution partners who make available our search access points and services.
 Our distribution partners include browser providers, mobile carriers, original equipment manufacturers, and software developers.

-As specified in its annual report for 2017, Google traffic acquisition costs (TAC) comprise the payout to Google partners, which take part to program like AdSense.
-It also comprises browser providers, mobile carriers and any other distribution channel.
+As specified in its financial statements, Google traffic acquisition costs (TAC) comprise the payout to Google partners, which take part in programs like AdSense.
+It also comprises browser providers, mobile carriers, and other distribution channels.

 The cost of revenues related to revenues generated from ads placed on Google Network Members’ properties are significantly higher than the costs of revenues related to revenues generated from ads placed on Google properties because most of the advertiser revenues from ads served on Google Network Members’ properties are paid as TAC to our Google Network Members.